-Best for: Brick-and-mortar stores, regional service providers (plumbers, lawyers), and franchises targeting specific zip codes.
+Best for: Brick-and-mortar retail stores, regional service providers (plumbers, lawyers), regional service providers (plumbers, lawyers), and franchises targeting specific zip codes.

 Best for: SaaS companies, national e-commerce brands, and digital publishers targeting broad informational or transactional keywords.